Philosophy

 course requirements

-responses.
-For 4 of the reading assignments, you will be asked to
+essays.
+For 4 of the reading assignments, you will be asked to write

-write a short essay (2 typed, double-spaced pages, approximately 500 words)
+a short essay (2 typed, double-spaced pages, approximately 500 words) engaging

-engaging with some issue or issues in the reading.
-(Specific instructions
+with some issue or issues in the reading.
+(Specific instructions for the short

-grade before calculating your final grade.
-Taken together, the reading responses
+drop your lowest short essay grade before calculating your final grade.
+Taken

 Exams.
 There will be a midterm and a final exam for this